 - Continuous Monitoring: Keep track of development milestones and adjust care or educational strategies as needed.

-These steps help manage and potentially mitigate the impacts of developmental delays.
+These steps help manage and mitigate the impacts of developmental delays.

 Steps to Evaluate Development Milestones

-Evaluating developmental milestones is a critical step for parents concerned about their child’s growth and learning pace.
-Recognizing delays early can profoundly impact a child’s development.
+Evaluating developmental milestones is critical for parents concerned about their child’s growth and learning pace.
+Recognising delays early can profoundly impact a child’s development.
 If concerns arise, here are a few steps used to evaluate and address them effectively:

 Step | Action |